 We nurture artists and art lovers alike as they explore, enjoy, and connect through art, art-making, and art education.

 All the arts for all the people

-We believe that the arts should welcome the expression and creativity of every person.
+We believe that art must welcome the expression and creativity of every person.
 We see art as a bridge that connects the people in our communities across cultures and artistic traditions.

 We understand that our organization and its practices impact our world and believe that acting in an environmentally responsible manner is a moral imperative.
 Sustainable art is about creatively finding new ways to make art that can benefit the environment, whether that is by using accessible and natural materials or by inspiring social awareness.

 We believe that community engagement with the arts strengthens the social fabric of our cities.
 We create arts and culture programs that bring people together and we support other community organizations that do the same, embracing our longstanding leadership role in an increasingly vibrant artistic community.
 We believe that arts education in schools lays the foundation for children’s lifelong enrichment through art and future success in their chosen endeavors.